 Some hybrid architectures have been developed in this context.
-For instance, VoxelMorph-GAN combines deformable registration with generative learning for improved alignment and anatomical accuracy using abdominal data \cite{32}.
-DenseUNet and attention-CNN models have utilized joint losses including MAE, adversarial, and perceptual terms to attain low-contrast abdominal and thoracic sCT outcomes \cite{20,28}.
-This architecture aids robustness and generalizability on unseen data, yet interpretability and real-time execution remain challenging.
+For instance, VoxelMorph GAN combines deformable registration with generative learning for improved alignment and anatomical accuracy using abdominal data \cite{32}.
+DenseUNet and attention CNN models have utilized joint losses including MAE, adversarial, and perceptual terms to attain low contrast abdominal and thoracic sCT outcomes \cite{20,thummerer2020}.
+This architecture aids robustness and generalizability on unseen data, yet interpretability and real time execution remain challenging.
 These limitations suggest a need for more stable and probabilistically sound generative models.

 In recent times, diffusion models have been explored in medical image synthesis \cite{altalib2025cond}.
 These models offer improved training stability, sample diversity, and strong theoretical grounding.
-Li et al.\ \cite{li2023frequency} proposed a frequency-guided diffusion model (FGDM) with high/low-pass frequency regularizations that enhanced anatomical fidelity during domain translation.
-Sun et al.\ \cite{sun2024stacked} proposed a coarse-to-fine hierarchical diffusion model that refined image quality via stacked denoising stages.
-Patient-specific fine-tuning has been investigated as a viable strategy in \cite{chen2024patient} and \cite{peng2024conditional}, tailoring DDPMs to individualized anatomical distributions for improved structural consistency in lung and head-and-neck regions.
-Further studies explore Swin-UNET backbones \cite{viar2024dual}, hybrid frequency embeddings \cite{yin2024latent}, and dual-branch attention networks \cite{zhang2024texture}, contributing to texture preservation and dosimetric accuracy.
-Although these studies serve as a good baseline for diffusion models for sCT generation, limitations persist: computational cost at training/inference remains a bottleneck, and generalization across anatomical sites and frequency-domain variability is underexplored.
+Li et al.\ \cite{li2023frequency} proposed a frequency guided diffusion model (FGDM) with high/low pass frequency regularizations that enhanced anatomical fidelity during domain translation.
+Sun et al.\ \cite{sun2024stacked} proposed a coarse to fine hierarchical diffusion model that refined image quality via stacked denoising stages.
+Patient specific fine tuning has been investigated as a viable strategy in \cite{chen2024patient} and \cite{peng2024conditional}, tailoring Denoising Diffusion Probabilistic Model (DDPM) to individualized anatomical distributions for improved structural consistency in lung and head and neck regions.
+Different input representations for CBCT to CT synthesis Conditional DDPM have been explored in \cite{altalib2026}.
+Further studies explore Swin U-NET backbones \cite{viar2024dual}, hybrid frequency embeddings \cite{yin2024latent}, and dual branch attention networks \cite{zhang2024texture}, contributing to texture preservation and dosimetric accuracy.
+Although these studies serve as a good baseline for diffusion models for sCT generation, limitations persist.
+Computational cost at training/inference remains a bottleneck, and generalization across anatomical sites and frequency domain variability is under explored.